ursweiss/dotfiles-mac/README.md

 **Important:** **Don't** check "Save changes to folder when iTerm2 quits" and **don't** click the "Save Current Settings to Folder".

-Restart iTerm2 and you should a nice looking windows with the default prompt of the "agnoster" theme.
+Restart iTerm2 and you should see a nice looking window with the default prompt of the "agnoster" theme.

 ## Vim